← Back to blogPermissive hypercapnia ICU guide

 Permissive Hypercapnia ICU Guide

-A bedside-focused guide to using permissive hypercapnia safely in the ICU.
-Learn when to allow elevated PaCO₂, how to set ventilator targets, and how to avoid complications while maintaining lung-protective ventilation.
+A bedside-focused ICU guide to using permissive hypercapnia safely during lung-protective ventilation.
+Learn when to allow elevated PaCO₂, how to think through pH targets, what ventilator adjustments actually matter, and when rising CO₂ should trigger escalation rather than more aggressive ventilation.

 Key Takeaways